 They add a special flavor to muffins, bread, pie, pastry, crumbles, tarts, and puddings.

 Allergy to blackberries is uncommon and rare.
 There are only a few reported cases, particularly in some sensitized individuals.
 The reaction may be thought to be due to the presence of salicylic acid in the berries which, may cause symptoms like swelling and redness of mouth, lips, and tongue, eczema, hives, skin rash, headache, runny nose, itchy eyes, wheezing, gastrointestinal disturbances, depression, hyperactivity, and insomnia.
 Individuals who suspect an allergy to these fruits may want to avoid them.
 (Medical disclaimer).

 ≻≻-Back to Home page.

-Growing blackberries-Department of fruit science, Missouri state university(Link opens in new window).
+Growing blackberries-Department of fruit science, Missouri state university(pdf-Link opens in new window).